amitava-chatterjee/java/design-patterns/README.md

 # Design Patterns

-- **Design Patterns are the well-described solution of commonly occuring problems in software design**
+- **Design patterns are the well-described solution of commonly occuring problems in software design**

 ---

 - **NOTE:**
-1. Design Pattern is not a specific implementation.
+1. Design pattern is not a specific implementation.
 It represents nothing but an idea
 1. Sensible use of design patterns results in increased code maintainability
 1. Since in addition to being a good solution to a common problem, design patterns can be recognized by other developers, thus reducing the learning curve when dealing with a particular piece of code
 1. Types of design patterns include creational, structural, and behavioral design patterns